Welcome to today's edition of the Rush 24-7 podcast.

 And it's a double indication of how pathetic Obama's supporters are.

-That successful people did not do it themselves.
+Obama's out there now parroting Elizabeth Warren that successful people did not do it themselves.

-That successful people, basically what Obama believes is that business owners are people who stole somebody else's property, or unfairly used other people's work, didn't pay them appropriately.
+That successful people, basically what Obama believes is that business owners are people who stole somebody else's property or unfairly used other people's work, didn't pay them appropriately.

 That's what he believes.

-He's out there parroting.
+He's out there parroting the squaw, Elizabeth Warren.

 Jack Welch, Mr. CEO in the Wall Street Journal, has to write a piece explaining that corporations are people.